-Table 4 shows the build-out cost per square foot for each district.
-We calculated this figure by dividing the build-out costs for all approved optimization node studies in each district by the total reduction in square footage identified in the approved node studies.
+Table 4 shows the build-out cost per square foot for the Greensboro District.
+We calculated this figure by dividing the "build-out/Line 63 capital" costs for all approved optimization node studies in each district by the total reduction in square footage identified in the approved node studies.